adisuyash/buy-me-a-coffee/README.md

 Once the DApp is set up:

 1. Connect your MetaMask wallet to the DApp.
-2. Send cryptocurrency to purchase chai.
+2. Send cryptocurrency to purchase Coffee.
 3. Write a sweet message to accompany your purchase.
-4. Enjoy your chai!
+4. Enjoy your Coffee!